 - Get ’em up and growing quickly –If bean seed stays in the ground too long — especially in cold weather — there is a better chance to court disease.
 Plant seeds about one inch deep once soil temperatures are above 65 degrees F – so the beans can get out of the soil quickly.

 - Many pathogens of bean diseases survive best in diseased residue left on the soil surface.
 (Anything left on top of the soil decomposes more slowly than material incorporated into the soil.)
-Either remove and trash the residue of diseased beans OR thoroughly bury the residue in the soil to promote their quick decay.
+Either remove and trash the residue of diseased beans (if it’s really diseased) OR thoroughly bury the residue in the soil to promote their quick decay.
 Once the residue decays the bacteria are unable to survive.

 - Some bacteria (like brown spot) can survive on the bean seed.
 This is good reason to buy only certified seed.
 I would recommend being very careful if you’re trading seed with someone.
 If they’re having a problem with any bean disease — it could be that you end up with it.